Updated 2 weeks ago

 About FranklinWH

 FranklinWH Energy Storage, Inc. is a newcomer to the United States residential battery market.
 The company was founded in 2019 and is currently headquartered in San Francisco, CA. Before the FHP system, the company was mostly involved in creating power electronics for the utility-scale market.
-As of mid-2022, the company had about 150 R&D and product employees in Shenzen, China, and a team of 15 (and growing) in the United States, according to a solar industry webinar.

 Bottom line: Should you consider the FranklinWH battery for your home?

 If you’ve been in the market for a whole home backup solution, you’ve probably noticed there are very few choices that don’t involve a whole lot of wiring and tens of thousands of dollars.
-If you look at the FranklinWH FHP system that way, it seems positively elegant and affordable.
+If you look at the FranklinWH battery system that way, it seems positively elegant and affordable.

 The functionality here is second to none in its price class, the tech is solid, and the company is doing the right things with certifications and getting the battery into the hands of installers.
-The concern here is it’s a relatively new product from a relatively new company, so you’ll have to trust that they’ll succeed and be around to support that 12-year warranty.
+The concern here is it’s a relatively new product from a relatively new company, so you’ll have to trust that they’ll succeed and be around to support that 15-year warranty.

 If that sounds like something you can live with, the FranklinWH battery gets our recommendation.